To conquer fear is the beginning of wisdom.

 The fear comes from so many places and takes many forms.
-Some people are afraid they will be uncomfortable, some are afraid that they don’t have the confidence needed, and some are afraid of what their friends would think.
+Some people are afraid they will be uncomfortable, some are afraid that they don’t have the confidence needed, and some are afraid of what their friends will think.
 Whatever your fears and reasons for holding yourself back might be – I want you to know that you’re not alone.
-We all experience fear and apprehension at times when we consider an out of our comfort zone career move.
+We all experience fear and apprehension when we consider an out-of-our-comfort-zone career move.

-Now, my hope is that the ideas presented here today will help ease some of your concerns about teaching group exercise classes.
+I hope the ideas presented here today will help ease some of your concerns about teaching group exercise classes.

 1. Fear that comes from not being qualified enough

-So often, our independent judgement as to what is good enough gets clouded by someone else’s judgements and opinions.
+So often, our independent judgement about what is good enough gets clouded by someone else’s judgements and opinions.
 That’s where the real problem lies.
-We begin to doubt our own sense of self-worth, especially when we are new to something.
+We begin to doubt our sense of self-worth, especially when new to something.
 All of us have self-doubt.
 We think we’re not good enough, smart enough or strong enough.
-And when we think about our dream jobs and how far away, they seem, we can get overwhelmed by the fear of what we need to do to get there.
+And when we think about our dream jobs and how far away they seem, we can get overwhelmed by the fear of what we need to do to get there.

-What I discovered was that I needed to speak to a group fitness instructor, someone who had been in the trenches before me and knew the landscape as well as what ‘you really needed to know’ to teach a class.
-Often courses are full of information that is ‘good to know’ but not crucial for teaching a class.
-Once I knew that actual necessary skills that I would need to learn, it became easier to overcome the challenge of feeling that I didn’t know enough.
+I discovered that I needed to speak to a group fitness instructor, someone who had been in the trenches before me and knew the landscape and what ‘you really needed to know’ to teach a class.
+So often, courses are full of information that is ‘good to know’ but not crucial for teaching a class.
+Once I knew the basic necessary skills I would need to learn, it became easier to overcome the feeling that I didn’t know enough.

 2. Fear that comes from the responsibilities of teaching a class

-As a beginner, feeling scared and intimidated by the responsibilities of teaching can be overwhelming.
+As a beginner, feeling scared and intimidated by the teaching responsibilities can be overwhelming.
 After all, you’re talking about people’s bodies and health in a class environment.
-The fact is that every new instructor experiences a level of fear.
+Unfortunately, the fact is that every new instructor experiences a level of fear.
 That’s why experienced group fitness instructors have been so helpful in providing advice for new instructors.

-Whether you’re starting out with indoor group exercise classes or outdoor bootcamp-style classes, My Group Move can help you prepare for your first class, including:
+Whether you’re starting with indoor group exercise classes or outdoor boot camp-style classes, My Group Move can help you prepare for your first class, including: